 Also, see our article about Nevada bestiality laws.

-It is illegal in Nevada to torture or unjustifiably maim, mutilate, or kill any cat or any dog or any animal kept for companionship or pleasure, whether belonging to the person or to another.
+It is illegal in Nevada to torture or unjustifiably maim, mutilate, or kill any cat or any dog or any animal kept for companionship or pleasure.
 With regard to all animals including dogs, it is a crime either to:

-Note it is considered animal abuse if the defendant merely “allows” for the animal to endure torture.
-It is not necessary for the defendant to physically inflict the torture him/herself to be prosecuted.
+Note it is animal abuse to merely “allow” for the animal to endure torture.
+It is not necessary to physically inflict the torture yourself to be prosecuted.

 In Las Vegas, it is a municipal crime to tether a pet outside: